rekalogika/rekalogika.dev/docs/file/03-file.md

 /** @var FileInterface $file */

-// each of the following will be saved automatically, and will require two
+// Each of the following will be flush automatically individually, and will
-// roundtrips to the storage backend
+// require two roundtrips to the storage backend
 $file->setMediaType('image/jpeg');
 $file->setName('foo.jpg');

-// needs a flush()
-$file->get(HttpMetadataInterface::class)?->setDisposition('attachment');
+// The following needs an explicit flush().
+It will only require one roundtrip
+// to the storage backend.
+$file->get(FileMetadataInterface::class)?->setType('image/jpeg');
+$file->get(FileMetadataInterface::class)?->setName('foo.jpg');
 $file->flush();
 ```